 - After 30 minutes, mix once again.
-Squeeze bitter gourd pieces by tightly holding them inside your palm.
+Squeeze the bitter gourd pieces by tightly holding them inside your palm.
 This is how you remove the bitter water from them.
 Set the pieces aside.

 - Heat 1 teaspoon of oil in a deep-bottomed pan.
-Add sesame seeds and white lentils.
-Saute them until golden brown.
-Throw in broken dry red chilies, curry leaves, coriander seeds, and hing powder.
-Saute for 30 seconds.
+Add the sesame seeds and white lentils and sauté them until they turn golden-brown.
+Throw in the broken dry red chilies, curry leaves, coriander seeds, and hing powder.
+Sauté for 30 seconds.

-- Add grated coconut to the same pan.
-Mix together and fry over a very low fire to make the coconut a bit crispy.
+- Add the grated coconut to the same pan.
+Mix it together and fry over a very low fire to make the coconut a bit crispy.
 You should smell the very nice aroma of the fried coconut.
-Turn off the fire.
-Transfer the contents to a steel plate.
-Set aside cool.
+Turn off the fire and transfer the contents to a steel plate.
+Set it aside to cool.

-- In the same pan, add remaining oil.
-Add bitter gourd.
-Saute for about 8-9 minutes or until bitter gourd shrinks, becoming dry and fried.
-Turn off the stove.
-Set aside cool.
+- In the same pan, add the remaining oil and the bitter gourd.
+Sauté for about 8–9 minutes or until the bitter gourd shrinks, becoming dry and fried.
+Turn off the stove and set aside cool.

-- Take fried mix and cooked bitter gourd in a mixer or grinder.
-Add jaggery powder, soaked tamarind, and salt.
+- Put the fried mix and cooked bitter gourd in a mixer or grinder.
+Add the jaggery powder, soaked tamarind, and salt.
 Grind while adding water little by little to get a near-smooth, semi-solid sauce.
-Check for the taste.
-Add salt if necessary.
+Check the taste and add salt if necessary.
 Mix well.

 - Your bitter gourd (Hagala Kayi) chutney is ready to serve!
 Enjoy with boiled rice or pancakes.
 Use it as a side dish for lunch or dinner.
 This chutney is tangy, sweet, and spicy all in one with a nice flavor of bitter gourd.